COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 U. S. Supreme Court: Parents Can Be Reimbursed When Schools Fail to Provide FAPE

-The U. S. Supreme Court did not agree.
+The U. S. Supreme Court did not agree with the school district's arguments.
 They gave short shrift to the "financial catastrophe" arguments raised by the seventeen states and dozens of educational organizations that filed briefs against Shannon.
 Legal scholars were surprised at the speed with which the Court reached its decision.

 Carter was considered a stunning victory for parents of handicapped children.